By MLB

 MLB Ballpark

 MLB Ballpark is a struggling sports app that is completely free.
 With a 4.6/5 rating from 1.4M reviews, it struggles with user retention.
-Users particularly appreciate utility for game day, though ticket access failures remains a common concern.
+Users particularly appreciate occasional positive experiences during game attendance for fans of specific teams, though persistent login loops and authentication failures prevent users from accessing purchased tickets remains a common concern.

 What is MLB Ballpark?